The Ultimate Guide to a 70s Theme Night

 - Ballroom Blitz – Sweet

-Combining individual tracks with Mixes, DJ Beats, DJ Edits, TV Themes allows you more control than ever before to create unique & innovative sets for your audiences…use those tools wisely and the rewards will follow!
+Combining individual tracks with Mixes, DJ Beats, DJ Edits, TV Themes allows you more control than ever before to create unique & innovative sets for your audiences.

-With products like DJ Beats & DJ Edits you can create unique & innovative sets for your audiences and you might also want to check out DJ Beats: 70s Collection for even more inspiration.
+With products like DJ Beats & DJ Edits you can create unique & innovative sets for your audiences.
+Take a look at DJ Beats: 70s Collection for even more inspiration.

 A good DJ will play good music…a great DJ will take their audience on a journey and deliver something special.
 Take the time to research the decade and the music it had to offer…your audiences will appreciate it and you’ll enjoy the event a lot more.